tsekenrick/sql-database-design-igdb/report.md

 );
 ```

----

 The index field is sort of a holdover from importing the DataFrame as a .csv, and really just represented the number of the row entry.
 Given that, the choice of representing as an `integer` is rather self explanatory.
-It has no real relation to any of the data, so this will probably get dropped once we import the data.
+It has no real relation to any of the data.
 I considered using this as an artificial PK, but decided that since the game title should be unique to each entry, that would make for a more meaningful PK.

 ---